What Is Keytruda?

 Immunotherapy drugs like Keytruda help the immune system, which is the body’s natural defense against disease.
 The body uses T-cells, sent by the immune system, to detect and fight cancer cells.
 Cancer cells may hide from T-cells using the PD-1 pathway, a type of protein found in the body’s immune cells.

 Antibodies are proteins produced by plasma cells and used by the immune system to eliminate viruses, bacteria, and cancer cells.
 The pembrolizumab binds to and blocks PD-1, so the T-cells can continue to eliminate cancer cells.

-Malignant mesothelioma tumors consist of cells that often contain high levels of PD-L1, Researchers use Keytruda to block the PD-1 and PD-L1 pathway, which would allow the patient’s immune system to recognize and attack mesothelioma cells.
+Malignant mesothelioma (a disease of the lung, heart, or abdomen lining caused by prolonged exposure to asbestos) tumors consist of cells that often contain high levels of PD-L1.
+Researchers use Keytruda to block the PD-1 and PD-L1 pathway, which would allow the patient’s immune system to recognize and attack mesothelioma cells.

 Patients receive Keytruda via intravenous therapy (IV) for 30-minute increments every three weeks.
 Cancer patients who tolerate Keytruda will typically continue treatment for up to two years, or until the dug continues to be effective.